funzi-son/plant_pathology_dl/README.md

 # plant_pathology_dl
 _______________________________________________________________________________________________________________________________________________________________
-# Deep Learning for Plant Identification and Disease  Classification from Leaf Images: Multi-prediction Approaches

 This is the code for paper "Deep Learning for Plant Identification and Disease  Classification from Leaf Images: Multi-prediction Approaches"